Introduction

 Key features

-• Multiple task assignees, subtasks, due dates, labels, automatic timer, file attachment, and task comments to collaborate on tasks from one place
+- Multiple task assignees, subtasks, due dates, labels, automatic timers, file attachments, and task comments to collaborate on tasks from one place.

-• Custom workflows to help you create customized workflow
+- Custom workflows to help you create a customized workflow.

-• In-built team chat to communicate with the team frictionlessly
+- In-built team chats to communicate with the team frictionlessly.

 Pros